DavidNix/Just-A-Rails-4-Starter-Template/README.md

 Change the name of the application (which is currently `Template`) in `application.rb`.

-Do a find/replace for `Application::Template` and change it to the name of your application.
+Do a find/replace for `Template::Application` and change it to the name of your application.

 Rename `database.yml.sample` and `.env.sample` to match your environment settings.